+- Make the crust.
 In a large food processor, pour in the pretzels, bacon, brown sugar, and butter.
-Pulse 10-15 times until the pretzels have broken down to very small pieces.
+Pulse 10-15 times until the pretzels have broken down into very small pieces.
 Press the crust into an even layer on the bottom of a 9x13 inch glass pan that has been coated in non-stick spray.
 Bake for 15 minutes and then remove from the oven to cool.

-Microwave for and additional 15-18 minutes, stopping the microwave to stir the caramels every 3 minutes.
+- Finish cooking.
+Microwave for an additional 10 minutes, stopping the microwave to stir the caramels every 2-3 minutes.
 Stir the mixture each time until no more bubbles appear.
 Temperature test the caramel each time it comes out of the microwave.
 Your target temperature for the perfect chewy texture is 240 degrees F and the color of the caramel closely resembles a paper sack.
 Use a quick read digital thermometer to take your temperature readings.

 - Adjust cook time as needed.
 If your caramels are close to the correct temperature, but not quite done after 10 minutes, return to the microwave in 1-minute intervals until the correct temperature is reached.

 - Assemble.
 When the caramel is done cooking, stir in the vanilla and cayenne pepper.
 Carefully pour the hot caramel over the pretzel bacon crust and

 - Cool and slice.
 Allow the caramels to cool for about 6 hours before slicing into 1-inch squares and wrapping in wax paper.
 You can let them cool in the fridge to speed up the process and have a firmer caramel, but cold caramels are harder to slice than at room temperature.